-- For LPGRRs with no impact to ERCOT systems or staffing, upon TAC approval, ERCOT shall implement LPGRRs on the first day of the month following TAC approval, unless otherwise provided in the TAC Action Report for the approved LPGRR. - For LPGRRs with impacts to ERCOT systems or staffing, upon Board approval, ERCOT shall implement LPGRRs on the first day of the month following Board approval, unless otherwise provided in the Board Action Report for the approved LPGRR. - 3.
+- For LPGRRs with no impact to ERCOT systems or staffing, ERCOT shall implement LPGRRs on the first day of the month following TAC approval, unless otherwise provided in the TAC Action Report for the approved LPGRR. - 2.
+For LPGRRs with impacts to ERCOT systems or staffing, ERCOT shall implement LPGRRs on the first day of the month following Board approval, unless otherwise provided in the Board Action Report for the approved LPGRR. - 3.
 ERCOT shall implement an Administrative LPGRR on the first day of the month following the end of the ten (10) Business Day posting requirement outlined in Section 2.1, Introduction.